Bergami/CriEduc.SmartQuest/README.md

 responsible for extracting a single field, making the code easy to test and extend.

+**New**: Header parsing now includes automatic image categorization and extraction.
+Images found in the header area are automatically included in the `document_metadata.images` array.

 ```
 app/parsers/header_parser/
-├── base.py            # Entry point used by services
+├── base.py            # Entry point with image support
 ├── parse_network.py   # Detects the education network
 ├── parse_school.py    # Extracts the school name
 ├── parse_city.py      # Matches city names